Anish-CodeDev/Personal_AI_Agent/README.md

 - Answers natural language queries with contextual precision
 - Uses semantic retrieval for accurate and scalable responses

+### Deep Research

+- With the help of this feature the user can get a complete research report, comprising of the meaning of the topic, its use cases, advantages and disadvantages.
+- This feature first extracts the topic from the user's prompt.
+- It then searches the web on the topic extracted
+- Then all the information is converted into embedding vectors using an `embedding model` and the embedding vectors are stored in the vector store.
+- Then we ask the `LLM` to generate a series of questions revolving around the topic asked by the user.
+- Then we collect the answers to all these questions by utilizing the `RAG Query Engine`
+- Then all the collected answers are compiled and the resultant is shown to the user.

 ### Unified Interface
 - Both the email agent and the document(RAG) agent are integrated into a single unified ReAct agent.
 - The agent can be accessed by a CLI interface, by running a python file, which gives access to the ReAct agent.